-God can deliver anyone who will acknowlege the shame of the past, renounces and repents from ungodly influences and is humbly willing to receive help.
+God can deliver anyone who will acknowledge the shame of the past, renounces and repents from ungodly influences, and is humbly willing to receive help.
 It often takes outside, objective helpers to bring things back into alignment.
-Seek help from a pastor or a biblical counselor who understands that only forgiveness from God and the indwelling Holy Spirit can deliver us from guilt and shame.
+Seek help from a pastor or a biblical counselor who understands that only forgiveness from God and the indwelling Holy Spirit can completely deliver us from guilt and shame.

-We all have sinned, and some have been greatly sinned against by others, some raised in extremely sinful homes, yet God cares about each of you.
+We all have sinned, and some have been greatly sinned against by others, some have been raised in extremely sinful homes, yet God cares about each one of us.
 He desires to help anyone who wants help.
 Humility, followed by surrender and acknowledgement of sin is the way out.

 Ephesians 4:15 (ESV) Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ,

-Continue to RESOURCES for great counsel and insights…
+Continue to RESOURCES for good counsel and insights…

 Credit photo: Google Images